Torcida organizada: Violence

 "Torcidas organizadas" later became infamous for their association with stadium violence, which would cause Justice to disband some of them (notably Gaviões da Fiel, Mancha Verde and Torcida Independente, both the top and most hard-core firms and active in one of the largest cities in the world: São Paulo).
 Some clubs would also be plagued by rival torcidas which would battle each other as well as the opponents.

-One of the worst incidents was the "Battle of Pacaembu" in 1995.
-As the U-20 "Supercopa Junior" tournament finals between Palmeiras and São Paulo FC at the Pacaembu Stadium ended after a golden goal, Palmeiras supporters invaded the pitch to commemorate.
-São Paulo supporters invaded an area under renovations, stealing bricks, rocks, sticks and other building materials to invade the pitch and attack their rival supporters.
-As this was a junior tournament, police and paramedical services were downsized and were not able to handle the riot.
-The result was 108 wounded and one dead, as well as tighter control over the Torcidas Organizadas.
+A notable incident of violence was the "Battle of Pacaembu" in 1995.
+When the U-20 "Supercopa Junior" tournament finals between Palmeiras and São Paulo FC at the Pacaembu Stadium ended with a golden goal, Palmeiras supporters invaded the pitch to celebrate.
+São Paulo supporters invaded an area under renovation, stealing bricks, rocks, sticks and other building materials to invade the pitch as well and attack their rival supporters.
+As this was a junior tournament, police and paramedical services were too meagre to manage the riot.
+108 people were wounded and one person died, resulting in tighter controls being imposed on the Torcidas Organizadas.

 Rivalry is embedded in Brazilian football culture, but when it comes to their organized (or uniformed) supporters, things can take a turn for the worse.
 Some groups can relate only with their equals, a common occurrence for "torcidas organizadas", "barras bravas" and "firms" all over the world.

 Torcidas Organizadas have also strong ties with local organized crime.
-In 2017, onde of the founders of Palmeiras' Mancha Verde Moacir Bianchi was murdered by a member of the Primeiro Comando da Capital (PCC), as Bianchi was attempting to mediate and prevent a hostile takeover by PCC-backed faction.
+In 2017, Moacir Bianchi, one of the founders of Palmeiras' torcida organizada Mancha Verde, was murdered by a member of the Primeiro Comando da Capital (PCC) as he attempted to mediate and prevent a hostile takeover by a PCC-backed faction.